d4l3k/cs540-project/paper.md

 One area for future exploration is time series models in particular.
 We decided to investigate general black-box optimization algorithms which generalized poorly to stateful and time-series functions.

+Another area for future exploration may be to do more feature engineering.
+We explored iteration count as a feature, but other things such as passing in the previously outputted value into the model may also improve results.

 \newpage